kristopherkyle/publication-resources/README.md

 ## Publications with Resources
 Publications below are sorted in reverse chronological order.

 Kyle, K., Choe, A. T., Eguchi, M., LaFlair, G. T., & Ziegler, N. (in press).
-A comparison of spoken and written language use in traditional and technology mediated learning environments. *ETS Research Report Series*. [resource page]()
+A comparison of spoken and written language use in traditional and technology mediated learning environments. *ETS Research Report Series*.
+[Rendered R Markdown File](https://kristopherkyle.github.io/publication-resources/data/Kyle%20et%20al%202021%20ETS/MD_5.0_Trimmed_forETSreport.html)

 ## Other Publications
 This is a holder for other publications